Itaggergaard/ENADS-Ergo-node-auto-deployer-script/Readme.md

 This script will installer an ergo node on your Raspberry Pi using a terminal installer.

+Download the file to your Pi and make it executable by using the command chomd +x installer.sh

 **Warning:**
 This script uses super user privileges.